EllaBrands/stanDev/Coding-Style-and-Idioms.md

 ##### Class Format

-This is unconventional for C++, but I'm OK with it, though don't like the one space.
+This is unconventional for C++, but I'm OK with it, though don't like the one space. **DL: I don't like one space.**

 <blockquote>
 Sections in public, protected and private order, each indented one space.